Guide to On-Campus Housing

 Like most institutions, SUNY Plattsburgh discourages students of any sexual orientation who are in a relationship from living together in a residence hall, although we do not question the students’ motives for wanting to live in gender inclusive housing.
 Relationship challenges or break-ups can pose significant housing conflicts.

-Roommates must be mutually requested and prearranged with the Housing & Residence Life Office.
+Roommates must be mutually requested and prearranged with the Campus Housing and Community Living Office.
 If a roommate cancels their housing or moves out of the room for any reason, the remaining roommate(s) must identify a new roommate to fill the vacancy.
-H&RL will define the time allocated to find a new roommate.
+Campus Housing and Community Living will define the time allocated to find a new roommate.
 This window will depend on the time of year and the waiting list for housing.
 Typically a resident will be allowed 24 hours, but not more than 3 days to identify another eligible roommate.
-After that time, H&RL reserves the right to assign an interested student to the vacancy or relocate the remaining residents to another vacancy; gender inclusive housing cannot be guaranteed.
+After that time, Campus Housing and Community Living reserves the right to assign an interested student to the vacancy or relocate the remaining residents to another vacancy; gender inclusive housing cannot be guaranteed.